 Legend Profile: Angelo Peruzzi

 Peruzzi was the antithesis of the flamboyant and unhinged keeper stereotype – a style he adopted from the iconic Italian keeper and two-time Lazio coach Dino Zoff.
-Instead he preferred minimalism, the economy of movement and prudence.
-He was also known for his quick reactions, never hesitating to jump off his line on a corner kick or a counter attack where there was some sort of danger in his 18-yard box.
-Though his short and stocky build, he managed to get to every shot, deflecting it past the posts or over the bar much to surprise of the players and spectators.
-Other advantages that Peruzzi had to his game were his ability to save penalty’s, and his positioning.
+Instead, he preferred minimalism, the economy of movement and prudence.
+He was also known for his quick reactions, never hesitating to jump off his line on a corner kick or a counter-attack where there was some sort of danger in his 18-yard box.
+Though his short and stocky build, he managed to get to every shot, deflecting it past the posts or over the bar much to the surprise of the players and spectators.
+Other advantages that Peruzzi had to his game were his ability to save penalties, and his positioning.

-In total, Peruzzi played 192 games for the biancocelesti until his retirement in May 2007 due to aggravating injuries.
-Known to many as a great legend, he is not only a great man and player, but someone who enjoys the game of football so much that he had trouble leaving it.
-After his retirement, he had experiences coaching on the National level with Italian youngsters, and at Sampdoria, but only one club remained in his heart truly – Lazio.
-He accepted a return to Lazio as the club’s team manager, where he has now stayed helping the team grow to its much deserved heights.
+In total, Peruzzi played 192 games for the Biancocelesti until his retirement in May 2007 due to aggravating injuries.
+Known to many as a great legend, he is not only a great man and player but someone who enjoys the game of football so much that he had trouble leaving it.
+After his retirement, he had experienced coaching on the National level with Italian youngsters, and at Sampdoria, but only one club remained in his heart truly – Lazio.
+He accepted a return to Lazio as the club’s team manager, where he has now stayed helping the team grow to its much-deserved heights.